shaked6133/HIT-ML/README.md

 The SHAP summary plot reveals that top spam indicators include words such as: **free, won, prize, call, claim, txt, cash, urgent** — consistent with human intuition about spam language patterns.

+> ⚠️ Two non-critical warnings appear during SHAP execution due to high-dimensional sparse TF-IDF vectors.
+These do not affect the results.
+See [`errors.md`](errors.md) for a full explanation.

 ---